NVlabs/nvTorchCam/README.md

 Images can be cropped directly using normalized coordinates, including fractional pixels through interpolation.
 For detailed guidance, refer to the implementations in `warpings.affine_transform_image`, `TensorDictionaryAffineCamera.affine_transform`, `warpings.crop_resize_image`, and `TensorDictionaryAffineCamera.crop`.

-### Interpolation
+#### 3.4 Interpolation

 Batches of images can be interpolated with the function `utils.samples_from_image`.
-All points to be interpolated are expected as normalized coordinates as this is just a wrapper of torch.nn.functional.grid_sample.
+All points to be interpolated are expected as normalized coordinates as this is just a wrapper of `torch.nn.functional.grid_sample`.

 Similarly, batches of cubemaps can be interpolated using `utils.sample_from_cubemap`, which is implemented with nvdiffrast.
 Note that the pixel coordinates for the cubemap are three-dimensional.
 They do not necessarily need to be on the unit cube but will be projected onto it by [nvdiffrast](https://github.com/NVlabs/nvdiffrast).

-## 3. Warpings
+### 4. Warping

 The `warpings` module is designed to work with cameras that project into normalized image coordinates.
 For cubemaps, it seamlessly integrates by utilizing `sample_from_cubemap` instead of `samples_from_image` when operating with CubeCameras.